ClintH/ixfx-docs/src/pages/data/cleanup.md

 // Now v is guaranteed to be between 0..1, inclusive
 ```

-This is all that `clamp` does.
+That is all that `clamp` does.
 By default it uses a minimum of 0, a maximum of 1:

 ```js
 // repl-pad